May Gardening Advice

 With warmer summer days, May is the perfect month to do this.

 Start hardening off by bringing your plants out of the greenhouse during the day and returning them inside during the cooler evenings; this should be done for seven days.
-After a week, you can start to leave them outside during the night, but make sure you cover them with fleece, so they don’t get too cold; this should be continued for seven days.
-You can now plant them outside as they will be hardy enough to withstand the cooler nights; just keep an eye on the forecast and avoid planting out until the risk of frost has passed.
+After a week, you can start to leave them outside during the night.
+Make sure you cover them with fleece, so they don’t get too cold; this should be continued for seven days.
+You can now plant them outside as they will be hardy enough to withstand the cooler nights.
+Just keep an eye on the forecast and avoid planting out until the risk of frost has passed.

 Tidy up Perennials